 We have operationalized a systematic expert process informed by a detailed literature review and incorporating a well-described and frequently utilized system developed by AHRQ.
 While we have modified this system, it has been done to be consistent with its use in this context and to remain consistent with the guidance of the expert panel.
 It is transparent and has high face validity.
-We validated its use in 16 States using MAX data and in 2 separate years of New York State Medicaid data.
+We validated its use in 16 States using MAX data and in two separate years of New York State Medicaid data.

-Availability of Specialty Care
+Availability of Multidisciplinary Care

 Provider specialty is typically available for Medicaid and health plan providers as described above.
 Our validation confirmed that findings varied across geographic areas in the expected directions.
 For our validation study, we defined the 2-year look back period as the 2 years prior to the delivery date.
-For our final specifications we defined the 2-year look back period as the 2 calendar years prior to the reporting year and all dates in the reporting year prior to the date of delivery (see Tables 4-6 in the Supporting Documents).
+For our final specifications, we defined the 2-year look back period as the 2 calendar years prior to the reporting year and all dates in the reporting year prior to the date of delivery (Table 3; see Supporting Documents).

 We interpret the findings to suggest that these services become less available with increasing rurality, as we had predicted.
-We designed the measures to identify reduced availability for any reason, including geographic isolation, and the observed gradient strongly supports the validity of these as population measures of availability.
-These sub-measures move in similar directions but not in lock step, confirming that they are measuring related concepts and correspond to the fact that certain subspecialists are more available than others.
-The overall availability of these structural components of high-risk obstetrical services is low compared to the identified need.
+We designed the measures to identify reduced availability for any reason, including geographic isolation, and the observed gradient strongly supports the validity of this measure as a population measure of availability.
 Please see sections 3.C, 5.A, and 6.A in this report for additional evidence of validity.